-In the static regime, HC-MOFs were integrated into a smart cuvette and filled by the solutions in the test through capillary action.
+In the static regime, HC-MOFs were integrated into a smart cuvette [44] and filled by the solutions in the test through capillary action.
 Once the fiber was filled completely and no air bubbles appeared, the transmission spectrum was recorded successively for each fiber sample.
 In addition to fiber holding, the smart cuvette can also control meniscus formation that is important for light coupling when the fiber is filled with liquid.
-Each of the BSA-filled samples has four well-defined minima of the transmission spectra in the visible spectral range (400 nm - 900 nm) while the peaks are distorted (Figure 6.2) and for that reason, we use the centroids of the transmission windows in the analysis.
+Each of the BSA-filled samples has four well-defined minima of the transmission spectra in the visible and near-IR spectral ranges (400 nm - 900 nm) while the peaks are distorted (Figure 6.2) and for that reason, we use the centroids of the transmission windows in the analysis.

-Figure 6-2: Static measurements of the transmission for HC-MOFs filled with a water-BSA solution. (a) The schematic of the optical setup. (b) The transmission of liquidfilled HC-MOF for different concentrations of BSA [14].
+Figure 6-2: Static measurements of the transmission for HC-MOFs filled with a water-BSA solution. (a) The schematic of the optical setup. (b) The transmission of liquid-filled HC-MOF for different concentrations of BSA [14].